Is Peacock free with Roku?

 What are the different Peacock subscription tiers?

 While Peacock offers a free version, it also provides two premium subscription tiers: Peacock Premium and Peacock Premium Plus.
 Peacock Premium, priced at $4.99 per month, offers an ad-supported experience with access to additional content.
-On the other hand, Peacock Premium Plus, priced at $9.99 per month, provides an ad-free experience along with the ability to download content for offline viewing.
+On the other hand, Peacock Premium Plus, priced at $9.99 per month, provides an ad-free experience along with all the perks of Peacock Premium.

 Is Peacock worth it?

-Whether Peacock is worth it or not depends on your personal preferences and viewing habits.
-The free version of Peacock offers a substantial amount of content, including popular TV shows and movies.
-However, if you’re looking for a more extensive library and an ad-free experience, the premium subscription tiers might be worth considering.

 In conclusion, Roku users can rejoice as Peacock is indeed available for free on their devices.
 With its diverse range of content and easy accessibility, Peacock has become a go-to streaming service for many.
-So grab your Roku remote, download Peacock, and get ready to immerse yourself in a world of entertainment.
+So grab your Roku remote, add the Peacock app, and immerse yourself in a world of entertainment.
+Happy streaming!